Wenn5/CSharp-library-for-Home-assistant/README.md

-# Home Assistant CSharp websocket library
+# CSharp library for Home-assistant
+Encapsulation of [Home Assistant websocket APIs](https://developers.home-assistant.io/docs/api/websocket) using C#.

+It is the core module of [UnitySDK-for-Home-assistant](https://github.com/Wenn5/UnitySDK-for-Home-assistant)